RomarioNzenguele/todolist/README.md

 - Clone the repository: git clone https://github.com/seu-usuario/nome-do-repositorio.git
 - Install dependencies: npm install
 - Run the application: npm start
-> Note: Change the application.properties file
+> Note: Change the application.properties file to configure your own database (mysql, postgree, ...)
 ## Contribution
 Feel free to contribute improvements by opening an issue or submitting a pull request.